konsumer/jsnuke/README.md

 - [null0](https://github.com/notnullgames/null0)
 - [null-units](https://github.com/konsumer/null-units)

-And I need to test to mak esure it works in other js hosts like:
+And I need to test to make sure it works in other js hosts like:

 - [web-audio-api](https://github.com/ircam-ismm/node-web-audio-api)